estuhub/digital-hippo/README.md

 A tool for building and consuming TypeScript RPC services.
 Type safety to back end and front end.
 For more info, check [documentation](https://trpc.io/docs/quickstart) \
 To install: `npm i @trpc/client @trpc/server @trpc/next @trpc/react-query @tanstack/react-query`

+## Emails: resend, nodemailer & @types/nodemailer

+### resend

+To send emails that land in the inbox and not in the spam folder.
+Create an account in their website and use the API key in your code.
+For more info, check [documentation](https://resend.com/docs/send-with-nextjs)

+### nodemailer

+For sending emails.
+For more info, check [documentation](https://www.npmjs.com/package/nodemailer). \
+To install: `npm i nodemailer`

+### @types/nodemailer

+To add types to nodemailer package.
+For more info, check [documentation](https://www.npmjs.com/package/@types/nodemailer). \
+To install: `npm i @types/nodemailer`

 ## package.json

 ### scripts: dev